valboz/VBBinaryLensing/docs/readme.md

 In a typical C++ code, you will include the VBBinaryLensingLibrary.h in your project.

 An instance to the ```VBBinaryLensing``` class should be declared in your program.
-The ```VBBinaryLensing``` class contains all properties and methods that the user needs for any microlensing computations.
+The ```VBBinaryLensing``` class contains all the properties and methods that the user needs to call for any microlensing computations.
 Here is a basic start up example:

 ```
 #include <stdio.h>